 Bonded leather is known as reconstituted or blended leather, and is made from leather pieces that remain.
-Hence, bonded leather contains an animal hide.
+Hence, bonded leather contains animal hides.

 Manufacturing of bonded leather